 The Caspian horse originated in the Caspian mountain in Iran.
 Thought to have been extinct for centuries, the Caspian Miniature Horse was rediscovered in 1965 in a village in northern Iran.
 Since then the Caspian studs have been established in several countries including Australia and the USA.
 Despite the establishment of the breeding programs, however, it is believed that there are less than 300 purebreds in existence.

 Recommended Read: Best 20 Horseback Riding Tips For The Beginners

-Although small, with an average height of 11 hands, Caspian are not ponies.
+Although small, with an average height of 11 hands, Caspian is not ponies.
 They have a slim body with a graceful neck, long sloping shoulder, and a thick girth.
 Limbs are slender, with strong, dense bones and little or no feathering at the fetlock.
-The breed is light, well balanced, agile and robust.
+The breed is light, well balanced, agile, and robust.
 Their jumping ability is extraordinary for their size.
-The Caspian’s kind and willing nature, small size and smooth gait make them ideal as a child ’s first horse.
+The Caspian’s kind and willing nature, small size, and smooth gait make them ideal as a child ’s first horse.

 8. Cleveland Bay